ArpanSeal/Note_taking_app_using_PHP/README.md

 • Help you to understand the advantages of note-taking

 # Demo
-View live demo of this project 👇
+View live demo of this project 👇 (Sorry, currently non-operational)

 https://notesapp-arpan.000webhostapp.com/